Michael J. Prince: Activism and community engagement

 In 2017, Prince was invited to be an inaugural member of the Scientific Council to The School of Public Policy at the University of Calgary.

 In July 2018, Prince became the Board Chair of Community Living BC, a provincial crown corporation mandated to provide a range of supports and services for adults with developmental disabilities, fetal alcohol spectrum disorder and autism spectrum disorder.

 In April 2020, Prince was appointed to the COVID-19 Disability Advisory Group, by Minister Carla Qualtrough, Minister of Employment, Workforce Development & Disability Inclusion, Government of Canada.
 The Group advises the Minister on the real-time lived experiences of persons with disabilities during this crisis on disability-specific issues, challenges and systemic gaps and on strategies, measures and steps to be taken.

-In 2021, Prince was re-appointed to a second term as Board Chair of Community Living BC from July 1, 2021 to June 30, 2024.
-In his second term, Dr. Prince will help oversee the development of CLBC’s next strategic plan that will support important efforts to improve Indigenous relations, improve access to inclusive housing, and increase employment.
+In 2021, the BC Government reappointed Prince to a second term as Board Chair of Community Living BC from 1 July 2021, to 30 June 2024.
+In his second term, Dr. Prince helped oversee the development of CLBC’s next strategic plan to support efforts to improve Indigenous relations, enhance access to inclusive housing, and increase employment.

+In 2024, the Nova Scotia Human Rights Commission appointed Prince to serve as the Expert Monitor to undertake monitoring the implementation of a systemic human rights remedy in Nova Scotia.
+This role is to conduct reviews and make recommendations, over the next five years, to ensure the Province is making substantial progress and eliminating system discrimination in the provision of social services and supports to persons with disabilities in that province.

+In April 2024, Prince publicly resigned from the Ministerial Disability Advisory Group to the federal Minister of Disability and Inclusion, over the serious inadequacies in the design of the Canada Disability Benefit, unveiled in the federal budget.